snapeuh/slack-bot/README.md

 # A simple Slack bot using NodeJS

 Here's a simple Slack bot using NodeJS and the [slack-client](https://github.com/slackhq/node-slack-client) node package.
-The repository is packaged to work on your local, distant and heroku-like environment (though I only tested Heroku).
+The repository is packaged to work on local & distant environments (on your server or Heroku for example).

 ## Features